jnqnfe/pulse-binding-rust/COMPATIBILITY.md

 and PA version 14.0 is very new, so unlikely that programs will select the version 14.0 feature flag for quite a while.
 So hopefully this should not be a practical problem).

+Some helper functions are provided in the `version` mod of the main binding crate to assist in checking at runtime the version of the available PA system library by processing the version string it makes available.
+You can use these to detect and prevent your program from loading with old PA versions to thus avoid the potential issues described here.

 ## A Note On Linking

 Note that since the nature of the crates are such that they have code that talks to most of the PA